How to Writing in Kindergarten Writers Workshop Lessons

 There are few of these books in this series.
 I love how the author included “tips” for the reader to follow.
 That is something we want to ensure to include in our writing mini-lessons.

 In addition to being a great mentor text for how to writing, this books is also great for discussing the author’s voice or tone.
 The word choice is pretty spectaculary too!

 Without further ado, here are a few how-to student writing samples from my kindergarten classroom.
 These are samples from early November.

-This sample was from another student a few weeks later.
+This student example is from a little later in November.
 She was really focusing on “telling more.”
 I am proud of what she came up with.

 I don’t concern myself too much with handwriting.
 We can focus on that during other parts of our instructional day.
 However, we do talk about making it neat so the reader can understand your message.
 I think she did a great job.
 We will get those capital letters out of the middle of her sentences with time.
 Right now, I just want to say, “Well!
 Done!”

 WANTING MORE ON WRITING?

 Since I LOVE talking about writing, I have a few (dozen) blog posts about writing.

 - Writing Folder Organization FREE file!

 - 5 Things You Need to Know About Writing